 It presents a cosmos that is empty of even a shred of materiality.
 All of the above points relate especially to the display aspect of the Dharmadhatu.
 In the Avatamsaka, it is the tenth book that deals most explicitly with the emptiness aspect.
 The seeming existence of things is shown to be a conceptual imputation.
 The whole vast, vivid, awe-inspiring, unimaginably complex display, is completely empty of any inherent materiality.

-Two narratives from the wider SF canon that I do think deal spectacularly well with this sense of an empty but apparent reality are Tlon, Uqbar, Orbis Tertius and Viroconium.
+Two narratives from the wider SF canon that I do think deal especially well with this sense of an empty but apparent reality are Tlon, Uqbar, Orbis Tertius and Viroconium.
 Both of these present worlds that are explored on their own terms from within, and also through the lens of our world.

 Tlon, Uqbar, Orbis Tertius, the short story by Borges, chronicles the discovery of an elusive encyclopedia entry about a non-existent country Uqbar, and the later discovery of a secret cabal, that has crossed centuries, in order to co-invent a whole world - Tlon - in meticulous detail.

 After carefully constructing these successive revelations, Borges’ narrator, with typical modesty, then continues: “But I might be so bold as to beg a few moments to outline its conception of the universe.”
-The detailed metaphysical descriptions that follow reveal Tlon to be closely aligned to the idealism of the philosopher Bishop Berkeley - objects are dependent on mind.
+The detailed metaphysical descriptions that follow reveal Tlon to be closely aligned to the idealism of the philosopher Bishop George Berkeley: objects are dependent on mind.
 “The nations of that planet,” he says, “are, congenitally, idealistic.
 Their language, and those things derived from their language - religion, literature, metaphysics - presuppose idealism.
 For the people of Tlon, the world is not an amalgam of objects in space: it is a heterogeneous series of independent acts - the world is successive, temporal, but not spatial.””
 And later: "“It is no exaggeration to say that the classical culture of Tlon is composed of a single discipline - psychology - to which all others are subordinate.
 I have said that the people of that planet conceive of the universe as a series of mental processes that occur not in space but rather successively, in time.”

-I’ll note briefly this seems to be a point of divergence between Tlonian reality and the exposition of the Dharmadhatu in the Avatamsaka.
+This seems to be a point of divergence between Tlonian reality and the exposition of the Dharmadhatu in the Avatamsaka.
 It’s possible - depending on how generously you are willing to read each text - that they are in concordance regarding their explication of space, but they definitely differ in their conception of time.
 Borges’ narrator does however admit the possibility of something more temporally insubstantial saying: “One of the schools of philosophy on Tlon goes so far as to deny the existence of time”.

 A page or so later, the narrator then makes this surprising statement: “Century upon century of idealism could hardly have failed to influence reality.”
 And later, expanding on this: “Things duplicate themselves on Tlon; they also tend to grow vague or 'sketchy,' and to lose detail when they begin to be forgotten.
 The classic example is the doorway that continued to exist so long as a certain beggar frequented it, but which was lost to sight when he died.
 Sometimes, a few birds, a horse, have saved the ruins of an amphitheatre.”